hollyniquette/prework-study-guide/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

 - What was your motivation?
-To begin learning how to code
+  To learn about the elements needed to begin coding
 - Why did you build this project?
+  To learn how to use those elements and what they do
 - What problem does it solve?
 - What did you learn?